 Homepage of the site 'What to do with your life?'

-The human brain is not the result of the improvement toward rationality of a single brain function, but rather the addition of new functions alongside existing ones.
+The human brain is not the result of an improvement toward rationality of a single brain function, but rather the addition of new functions alongside existing ones.

 Our genetic heritage: the cognitive-affective system

-This heritage is shared with the great apes, probably all mammals, and many other species.
+This heritage is shared with great apes, probably all mammals and many other species as well.

-This cognitive-affective system (1) is governed by the dichotomy of the pursuit of pleasure (or reward) - avoidance of suffering (or punishment).
+This cognitive-affective system (1) is governed by the dichotomy of seeking pleasure (or reward) – avoiding suffering (or punishment).

 It is composed of four elements: